 "species [individuals] represent solution components.
 Each individual forms a part of a complete solution but need not represent anything meaningful on its own.
 The components are evolved by measuring their contribution to complete solutions and recombining those that are most beneficial to solving the task."
 [Gomez et al., (2008)]

 Central questions

-How to:
+- How to:

-- compose a candidate solution (team) - distinguish between credit to the team versus that to team members - ❖balance the exploration / exploitation tradeoff - Learning context
+- How to compose a candidate solution (team)

+- Distinguish between credit to the team versus that to team members

+- Learn context

+- Maintain diversity